 9. Give feedback.

-Like I mentioned, Volunteer Program coordinators want people to have a positive experience with their organization so that they can continue to grow.
+Volunteer coordinators want people to have a positive experience with their organization, so that they can continue to grow.
 If there’s something you really enjoyed about your experience, say it.
-(It really brightens a staff member’s day to read those types of emails.)
+(It brightens a staff member’s day to read those types of emails!)
 If there’s something you think can be changed, say that too.
-Your input may affect future volunteer programming and help improve the experience!
+Your input may affect future volunteer programming and help improve the experience.

 10. Spread the word.